mbhillrn/wcurgui/README.md

 ## Why?

 Running a Bitcoin node is more enjoyable when you can see your peers across the globe.
-Traditional monitoring solutions like Grafana require complex setup and configuration.
+Traditional monitoring solutions require complex setup and configuration.
 MBCore Dashboard provides instant visualization with zero configuration beyond pointing it at your node.

 ## Features